fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 to merchant payments (C2B).
 Not only on-line, but in the physical world as well

-This is the primary rationale for [FIDO Web Pay](https://fido-web-pay.github.io/) (FWP), which is a combination of a Browser-resident (built-in) payment application, FIDO, and EMV.
+This is the primary rationale for [FIDO Web Pay](https://fido-web-pay.github.io/) (FWP), which is a combination of a Browser-resident (built-in) payment application, FIDO, and an enhanced version of EMV.
-Due to its EMV heritage, FWP lends itself to PoS scenarios as well, albeit using QR code invocation.
+Due to its EMV origin, FWP lends itself to PoS scenarios as well, albeit using QR code invocation.

 <table><tr><td><i>That banks would drop their mobile banking applications (or
   rebuild them to use FIDO) seems